Head-Fi.org › Oregonian's profile

 *Sennheiser HD700 - loved them but sold to finance the HE-6.

-*Beats Studio - though they were better than my old V-Moda M100 but sold them to a buddy at work who loves Beats.
+*Beats Studio - first generation - thought they were better than my old V-Moda M100.

-*Panasonic RP-HTF600 - same deal as the JVC's below, great sound for the price but got no head time.
+*Panasonic RP-HTF600 - great sound for the price but got no head time.

 *JVC SA-500 - great little bass monster but just no head time.

 *Darth Beyer V3XD - just too many headphones, had an opportunity to buy a D5000 with custom wood cups so off it went.
 Too boomy in the bass as well.

 *Skullcandy Aviators - decent, just would never get any headtime